-Genesis to Launch Chaplain Residency Program
+Genesis Chaplain Residency Program

 The Rev. Young-ki Eun, Genesis clinical

-pastoral education supervisor, will lead the
+pastoral education supervisor, has been

-Quad Cities’ first hospital chaplain residency
+leading the Quad Cities’ first hospital

-yearlong training to six residents, enabling
+training to six residents, enabling

-Spiritual Care services at Genesis to expand.
+Spiritual Care services at Genesis

 The Genesis patient has just learned her prognosis.
 Alone in her hospital room, her mind reels with fear, complex medical terms, and grief for the loss of her health.